 Safe Storage Conditions: Store and handle in accordance with all current regulations and standards.
-(NFPA Oxidizer Class 1).
+(NFPA Oxidizer Class 2).
 Store in tightly closed, labeled containers away from combustible materials.
 Store in a cool, dry area.
 Store in a well-ventilated area.
 Store below 212°F (100°C).
+Avoid exposure to sunlight or ultraviolet light.
 Keep separated from incompatible substances (see below or Section 10 of the Safety Data Sheet).
+Sodium chlorite solutions exceeding 30% concentration have a greater potential to crystallize at ambient temperatures.
+Normally, these products should be diluted prior to storage.
+Where bulk storage of concentrated solutions is required, the tank must be placed in a temperature-controlled location to ensure that the product is maintained at a temperature above its crystallization point.
+Direct heat should not be applied to the storage tank.